erictt/computer-science-learning/source/_posts/cs6210/spring-2023-test-3-preparation.md

 a.
 [2 points] A new user joins the system.
 What all needs to happen in the system to give the new user the same rights and privileges as existing users?

+My idea is similar to mTLS, the server will send the pub key to the client upon the auth process.
+Then the client(Vinus) generates a public/private key pair and send the public key along with the username/password to the server, and the message is encrypted with server's public key.

 b.
 [2 points] With your implementation, when a user logs in to "virtue", what should happen?

 c.
 [2 points] In your implementation of the system, when a request comes from a client, how will the server know the identity of the client to enable decryption of the message?